-NTBCV was started approximately twenty years ago by a small group of Darwin women determined to improve services for Northern Territorians diagnosed with Breast cancer.
-At that time, there was no Alan Walker Cancer Care Centre (AWCCC), no Breast Care Nurses, one oncologist and no ancillary support groups to assist those diagnosed with Breast cancer.
-NTBCV is incorporated and is a registered charity.
+Northern Territory Breast Cancer Voice (NTBCV) was started in 1998 by a small group of Darwin-based women determined to improve services for Northern Territorians diagnosed with breast cancer.
+At that time, there was one oncologist but no Alan Walker Cancer Care Centre (AWCCC), Breast Care Nurses (BCN) or ancillary support groups to assist those diagnosed with breast cancer.
+NTBCV is an incorporated and registered charity.

 Some of our Achievements to Date

-- advocating for radiation oncology services in Darwin which led to the AWCCC being opened five years ago,
+- advocating for radiation oncology services in Darwin which led to the AWCCC being opened eleven years ago.

-- as a part of the Breast Cancer Network of Australia (BCNA), we helped raise the profile of Breast cancer and assisted in getting drugs such as Herceptin on the PBS; and
+- as a part of the Breast Cancer Network of Australia (BCNA), we helped raise the profile of breast cancer and advocated for getting drugs such as Herceptin on the PBS.

-- as an indirect result of NTBCV’s involvement, Darwin now has a number of Breast Care nurses and social support groups for breast cancer survivors.
+- as an indirect result of NTBCV’s involvement, Darwin now has a number of BCNs and social support groups for breast cancer survivors.

 In 2012, Kerry Milson sadly passed away from breast cancer.
-Kerry’s last wish was for NTBCV to be in a financial situation to provide assistance to women and men diagnosed with breast cancer in times of need.
-Through Kerry, we were able to secure a small trust fund which is available to provide limited and basic help such as gardening, transport to appointments, cleaning windows etc., on a one off basis.
-This fund has been added to recently through Memorial Donations given by those who have received assistance from this fund and generous donations from other community groups.
+Kerry’s last wish was for NTBCV to be in a financial situation to aid women and men diagnosed with breast cancer in times of need.
+NTBCV continues to support this vision providing limited and basic help such as gardening, transport to appointments, cleaning windows etc., on a one-off basis.
+NTBCV can only provide this help through donations from supporters.

-NTBCV aims to promote Breast Cancer awareness, continue to advocate for the improvement of services and conditions for all Territorians diagnosed with Breast Cancer and to promote health and wellbeing through our 10,000 steps programme and our social support groups.
+NTBCV aims to promote breast cancer awareness, continue to advocate for the improvement of services and conditions for all Territorians diagnosed with breast cancer and to promote health and wellbeing through support of exercise and health programs and social support groups.

-NTBCV advocates for women and men diagnosed with breast cancer by meeting and communicating with key stakeholders such as the Alan Walker Care Centre, Royal Darwin Hospital patient advocate and ancillary service providers as well as Cancer Council NT.
-Over the years NTBCV organised a number of forums, notably with Professor Neil Pillar, Adelaide Lymphoedema guru, as guest speaker.
-These forum were held with assistance from the Lions Club.
+NTBCV advocates for women and men diagnosed with breast cancer by meeting and communicating with key stakeholders such as the AWCCC, Royal Darwin Hospital (RDH) patient advocate and ancillary service providers as well as Cancer Council NT.

 We operate on a voluntary basis and receive no direct operational government funding.
-To raise money, we rely on one off membership fees and donations.
+Funding is primarily from donations and fundraising.

 Government House Luncheon

-NTBCV is privileged to have Her Honour the Honourable Vicki O’Halloran AM, as our Patron.
-For a number of years, our Patron has extended an invitation to those recently diagnosed with Breast cancer, to a luncheon at Government House.
-NTBCV coordinates this event, which is one of the highlights of the year and is thoroughly enjoyed by all participants.
+NTBCV is privileged to have his Honour, the Honourable Dr Hugh Heggie PSM, as our Patron.
+For a number of years, our Patron has extended an invitation to those recently diagnosed with breast cancer, to a luncheon at Government House.
+NTBCV coordinates this event, which is one of the highlights of the year and thoroughly enjoyed by all participants.

-As part of NTBCV’s aim to raise awareness of Breast Cancer in the community, we participate on behalf of Breast Cancer Network Australia (BCNA) in the Mini Field of Women and the Baker’s Delight Pink Buns campaign, both of which are conducted yearly.
+As part of NTBCV’s aim to raise awareness of breast cancer in the community, we participate annually on behalf of BCNA in the Mini Field of Women.